 - Employment.
 A large majority of the Las Vegas population works on the Strip.

 - Occasional leisure.
 Although other areas of the city are more attractive to locals, the Strip is fun to take-in every now and again.

-There are a few venues on the Las Vegas Strip that are attractive to locals, such as lounges and restaurants, but locals would much prefer to spend their time in areas of the city that do not frequently see large masses of tourists.
+A few venues on the Las Vegas Strip are attractive to locals, such as lounges and restaurants, but locals would much prefer to spend their time in areas of the city that do not frequently see large masses of tourists.
 Las Vegas has quite a lot to offer regionally.